-For cases of malocclusion in children, we can utilise their growth to enhance jaw correction.
+For cases of malocclusion in children, we can utilize their growth to enhance jaw correction.
 In adults where there is no potential for growth, the jaw malposition is corrected surgically.
-Although this sounds daunting at first, the results are somewhat spectacular and life changing, when carried out correctly by experienced orthodontists and surgical teams.
+Although this sounds daunting at first, the results are somewhat spectacular and life-changing, when carried out correctly by experienced orthodontists and surgical teams.

 Can malocclusion be treated easily in adulthood?